Vistry Group (LON:VTY) Trading Down 16.1% – Here’s Why

-Separately, JPMorgan Chase & Co. lowered their price target on Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a report on Thursday, December 5th.
+Separately, JPMorgan Chase & Co. decreased their target price on shares of Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a report on Thursday, December 5th.

 Check Out Our Latest Research Report on Vistry Group